 Just one DIY project can change the whole tone of a room.
 Bright and bold (like canary yellow or vibrant orange) combines nicely with more muted colours (like metallic blues).
-Use the bright colour sparingly to avoid the Willy Wonka effect!
+Use bright tones sparingly in your colour scheme to avoid the Willy Wonka effect!

 9. Less is more